happycog/templatestarter2016/README.md

 #### Spacing

-- We're using the lobotomized owl technique for spacing on this project, meaning you should rarely is ever have to add margin-top/margin-bottom on elements for spacing.
+- We're using the lobotomized owl technique for vertical spacing, meaning you should rarely is ever have to add margin-top/margin-bottom on elements for spacing.
 Instead, please add a class of `.spacing`, `.spacing--half`, `.spacing--double` etc to the elements parents in order to create space between elements.
 If you have to add a parent div strictly for spacing, that is completely acceptable.
+- We use the variables `` and `$spacing` to keep out

 #### Template Patterns and Layouts